 While Cap Rate is great for comparing properties, Cash-on-Cash (CoC) Return tells you how hard your actual invested money is working for you.
 This metric measures your annual pre-tax cash flow against the total amount of cash you invested, which includes your down payment, closing costs, and any initial repair expenses.
 CoC return is personal to your deal and financing structure.
 It directly answers the question: “For every dollar I put in, how many cents am I getting back each year?”

-Total Return on Investment (ROI): See the Big Picture
+Total Return on Investment (ROI): Seeing the Full Picture

 Total Return on Investment (ROI) gives you the most complete view of your investment’s performance over time.
 It goes beyond simple cash flow to include other wealth-building factors: property appreciation, the portion of your mortgage paid down by tenants (equity buildup), and tax benefits.
 Because depreciation and deductions can significantly impact your bottom line, understanding the full picture is crucial.
 A comprehensive analysis that includes expert tax services will help you see the true, long-term financial power of your investment.